Getting injured or orphaned wildlife to a wildlife care center as soon as possible will increase the animal’s chance of survival.

 - Place the animal in a secure container (with a towel or t-shirt in the bottom).
 A stunned animal may “come to” during transport.

-- If you are in San Francisco, transport the animal immediately to SF Animal Care and Control at 1200 15th St/ cross of Harrison or call for an SF ACC Officer to pick the animal up (415-554-6364 or their emergency dispatch number 415-554-9400).
+- If you are in San Francisco, transport the animal immediately to SF Animal Care and Control at 1419 Bryant Street or call for an SF ACC Dispatch to pick up the animal (415-554-9400).
 (See “If you have an animal in your possession” below for more information.)
 If you are not in San Francisco, call one of the numbers listed above.

 - Reduce noise during transport (radio off, quiet talking only).